ctrlplusb/react-jobs/README.md

   // the work you attached to your component.

   if (job.inProgress) {
+    // This will only be true when you return a Promise from
-    // If the work is still being processed (i.e. the Promise
+    // your work function below.
+So when returning the
-    // is not yet resolved) then the `job.inProgress` boolean flag
-    // value will be set to `true`. return <div>Retrieving...</div>;
+    // cache result inProgress will be `false`. return <div>Retrieving...</div>;
   }

   if (job.error) {
-    // If an error occurred whilst trying to execute your work
-    // then the `job.error` will contain the error. return <div>Oh noes!</div>;
+    return <div>Oh noes!</div>;
   }

   // Yay!
 We have the results!
+  // This could have come from our cache or from the
+  // Promise resolution.
   return (
     <div>
       {